Presenting at History Camp

 2) Apply

-Complete the ”Apply to Present at History Camp” form below—you will be asked for your topic title, description, biography, and other information.
+Complete the ”Apply to Present at History Camp” form below.
+You will be asked for your topic title, description, biography, and other information.
 The deadline for applications is Midnight (Eastern) by the date above.
 (Applicants will receive a confirmation email of their submitted session.)
 Applicants will be notified by the deadline above and we will reach out to you if we have questions about your proposal.

 3) Confirm Participation, Send Promotional Materials, and Register for History Camp